 Top Cloud Adoption Statistics for 2021 (Editor’s Pick)

 - The cloud computing market was estimated at $371.4 billion in 2020.

 - 90% of all companies are on the cloud.

 - 87% of enterprises have a hybrid cloud strategy.

 - 80% of enterprises use Amazon Web Services as their primary cloud platform.

 To explain the rapid growth and expansion of cloud computing in the modern business world, one just needs to point out the market’s growth during a single year.
-For instance, at the start of this year, the cloud market share was worth about $330 billion.
-The majority of predictions place it at $371.4 billion by the end of the year.
+For instance, at the start of last year, the cloud market share was worth about $330 billion.
+The majority of predictions placed it at $371.4 billion at the year’s end.

 6. 80% of enterprises use Amazon Web Services (AWS) as their primary cloud platform.